-Fitting an Outside Tap makes great sense if you do a lot of gardening or even if you’d just prefer not to have a hose pipe trailing in through the kitchen window every time you want to wash the car.
+Taking the time to install an outside tap makes great sense if you do a lot of gardening or even if you’d just prefer not to have a hose pipe trailing in through the kitchen window every time you want to wash the car.
 Although some might see this DIY job as being beyond their abilities, it is actually fairly straightforward as long as you follow the steps laid out in this guide.

-You will also need various plumbing fixtures including: An Angled Bib Tap, Wall Plate Elbow, 15mm Double Check Valve, at least 2 15mm Elbows, 15mm Copper Pipe, 15mm Equal Tee, Plastic Pipe Clips and PTFE Tape.
+You will also need the plumbing fixtures, including An Angled Bib Tap, Wall Plate Elbow, 15mm Double Check Valve, at least 2 15mm Elbows, a length of 15mm Copper Pipe, a 15mm Equal Tee, Plastic Pipe Clips, and PTFE Tape.

 Mark the Position of the Tap

-3. If everything is ok (and it is worth double checking), drill the hole through the wall using a Hammer Drill fitted with a long, 20 mm wide masonry bit.
+If happy with the position of the tap (and it is worth double checking), drill the hole through the wall using a Hammer Drill fitted with a long, 20 mm wide masonry bit.
 You can then use the hole as a guide when fitting the new pipework and hopefully reduce the number of joints needed in the pipe.
 Remember that you want around 500mm between the rising main and the hole.

-2. Fit the cap nuts and olives from the Equal Tee over both cut ends and use clothes pegs or elastic bands to stop them slipping down.
-Insert the Tee into the gap with the horizontal branch facing towards the hole, slide the olives into place and tighten the cap nuts by hand.
+2. Fit the cap nuts and olives from the Equal Tee over both cut ends (you can use clothes pegs or elastic bands to stop them from slipping down.)
+Insert the Tee into the gap with the horizontal branch facing towards the hole, slide the olives into place, and tighten the cap nuts by hand.
 Cut a short length of copper pipe (50mm) and fit this into the horizontal branch of the Tee.
 Then fit the Stop Tap onto the other end.
-The arrow mark on the stoptap, showing direction of flow, should be pointing away from the rising main.
+The arrow mark on the stoptap, showing the direction of flow, should be pointing away from the rising main.

 3. Tighten the compression joints of the equal tee and the stoptap with an adjustable spanner, and then close the newly fitted stoptap by turning the handle clockwise.
 At this point you are able to turn on the stoptap on the rising main to restore water to the rest of the household.